Acid Queen: Critical reception

 Billboard gave the album a positive review, noting the "strong production from Denny Diante, Spencer Proffer (and Ike on side two)....Ms.
 Turner's gruff vocals are perfect for the raucous British material she has chosen, while side two, though soul oriented, should also reach the pop fans with its strong Sid Sharp string arrangements."
-By contrast, Dave Mash of Rolling Stone criticized the album.
+By contrast, Dave Marsh of Rolling Stone criticized the album.
 He stated, "The primary flaw in the rock-classics side of Acid Queen rests not with the singer but with her producers, Denny Diante and Spencer Proffer.
 The arrangements here are the opposite of what seems sensible," adding that the "material also seems ill-chosen."

 Reviewing Acid Queen in Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau said: "Her rock myth reconfirmed cinematically, Tina quickly turns out two from the Who (only fair), two from the Stones (who else?), and one from Led Zep ('Whole Lotta Love,' brilliant, I trust R. Plant has his big twelve-inch in a sling at this very moment).
 With bass lines lifted whole from the originals the singing almost doesn't matter.
 And what rocks most mythically?
 I. Turner's cleverly entitled 'Baby—Get It On.'"

 Reviewing the album for AllMusic, Rob Theakston wrote: "Acid Queen is thus an immensely enjoyable affair from start to finish.
 Her version of Led Zep's 'Whole Lotta Love' takes the dynamics of the original and turns them upside down to deliver an affair that is on par with some of Isaac Hayes' finest moments.